mollie/commercetools/notifications/docs/HowToRun.md

 ## Deployment

 This project offers different deployment options.
 There is a [dockerfile](../Dockerfile) as well as different cloud provider handlers.
+Due to functionality of webhooks, notification module is expected to not have incoming authentication set up.
+You can read more info on webhooks from [mollie documentation](https://docs.mollie.com/overview/webhooks)

 ## AWS Lambda

 1. Run `npm run zip-aws-lambda` from the [repository root directory](../../notifications), to zip the contents in preparation for uploading to AWS
 2. An AWS lambda function should be created ([Guide to creating lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html)).
-The runtime should be Node.js 14.x.
+The runtime should be Node.js 18.x.
 3. Upload the generated zip file to the lambda function (in the code section, select upload from zip file)
 4. Add the environment variable `CT_MOLLIE_CONFIG` into environment variables ([Guide to adding environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-config))